rvanoerle/chatbot_finalproj/README.md

 ```
 ## New Features (A4)
 - Google Geocoding API:
-  * This was implemented so that for when a user enters there general address, we are able to use the API to get and return the relative coordinates.
+  * This was implemented for when a user enters there general address, we are able to use the API to get and return the relative coordinates.
 - Google Places API:
   * This was implemented to produce a list of 5 close electronic stores that the user may purchase an item at.
 Because this API requires coordinates, they are taken from the Geocoding API.